The call for applications are currently openClosing date

 Host researchers in Japan must be employed full time or classified as being employed full time at a listed university or research institution.

-Candidates must hold a doctorate degree which must have been received on or after 2 April 2014, or be scheduled to receive a doctorate degree before the fellowship goes into effect.
+Candidates must hold a doctorate degree which must have been received on or after 2 April 2015 or be scheduled to receive a doctorate degree before the proposed fellowship commencement date.

 MD (medical doctor) holders without a PhD are not eligible.